Howdy Doody: Final episode

-The final episode, "Clarabell's Big Surprise", was broadcast on September 24, 1960.
-The hour-long episode was mostly a fond look back at all the highlights of the show's past.
+The final episode, "Clarabell's Big Surprise," was broadcast on September 24, 1960.
+The hour-long episode was mostly a fond look back at highlights of the show's past.
 Meanwhile, in the midst of it all, Clarabell has what he calls a "big surprise."
-The rest of the cast attempts to find out the surprise throughout the entire show, with only Mayor Phineas T. Bluster succeeding and promising to keep it a secret. ("But", he says upon leaving, "it's not gonna be easy to keep a secret like this!")
+The rest of the cast attempts to find out what it is throughout the entire show, with only Doodyville Mayor Phineas T. Bluster succeeding and promising to keep it a secret. ("But," he says upon leaving, "it's not gonna be easy to keep something like this a secret for long!!")

-Finally, in the closing moments, the surprise was disclosed through pantomime to Buffalo Bob and Howdy Doody; as it turned out, Clarabell the mute clown actually could talk.
+Finally, in the show's closing moments, the surprise was disclosed through pantomime to Buffalo Bob and Howdy Doody.
+As it turned out, Clarabell the mute clown actually could talk.
 Amazed, Bob frantically told Clarabell to prove it, as this was his last chance.
 An ominous drum roll began as Clarabell faced the camera as it came in for an extreme closeup.
 His lips quivered as the drumroll continued.
 When it stopped, Clarabell simply said softly, "Goodbye, kids."
 A tear could be seen in his right eye as the picture faded to black, and some children in the Peanut Gallery could faintly be heard sobbing immediately before the credits music played.

-The show quietly ended with a roll of credits over an empty, darkened set as "Auld Lang Syne" was played on a celeste, followed by an announcement that The Shari Lewis Show would be seen in its place at that time next week followed by a spot for the TV series National Velvet.
+The show quietly ended with a roll of credits over an empty, darkened set as "Auld Lang Syne" was played on a Celesta, followed by an announcement that The Shari Lewis Show would be seen in its place at that time next week followed by a spot for the TV series National Velvet.

 The restored color videotape of the final broadcast is available commercially.